11646729/golf-3/backend/Golf Buggy LoRa TODO Application.md

 - [ ] before playing a new sound, determine distance from player and reduce volume if the sound was far away
 - [ ] auto clean up sound entities after 5 seconds.
-- [ ] add sound for knife
-- [ ] add sound for player walking
-- [ ] add sound for zombie walking
-- [ ] add sound for zombie attack
-- [ ] add sound for item craft
-- [ ] ambient background music that can be turned off

 ### Map Generation